matthewpalmer/json-tape/README.md

 npm install --save json-tape
 ```

+* Faster mutation of JSON when combined with [node-rapidJSON](https://github.com/matthewpalmer/node-rapidjson)
+* Delay evaluation of properties to the client side to reduce server-side load
+* Use self-modifying command logs for conditionals and loops
+* Easily extend the base instruction set to add your own custom commands

 ## Quick start

 json-tape can be run using the default tokenizer and instruction set to execute a series of `json_asm` commands.